VCTLabs/bruce/README.txt

 Installation
 ============

-Bruce REQUIRES Python 2.5 and pyglet 1.1
+Bruce REQUIRES Python 2.5 and pyglet latest Subversion (or 1.1 final when it's released)

 To install Bruce, run::